goncharov-vlad/SOLID/S/README.md

 console.log(json)
 ```

+### Why the code violates the principle ?
-The mistake is that `Product::formatToHtml()` and `Product::formatToJson()` methods cannot be part of the class.
+The mistake is that `Product::formatToHtml()` and `Product::formatToJson()` methods cannot be part of the class  because formatting is another responsibility.

+### What should be done with code to follow principle ?
-These methods need to be moved from a `Product` class to another place, because formatting is another responsibility.
-Let's be "another place" is class with name `Formatter`
+These methods need to be moved from a `Product` class to another place, let's be another place is class with name `Formatter`

-Below refactored code to make it follow the principle:
+###### Refactored code to make it follow the principle:
 ```js
 class Product {
     /**